sachinmoze/realtime-health-guardian/README.md

 ## Support

-For any inquiries or support requests, please contact our customer support team at [support@realtimehealthcareguardian.com](mailto:support@realtimehealthcareguardian.com).
+For any inquiries or support requests, please contact at [sachinmoze@gmail.com](mailto:sachinmoze@gmail.com).

-## Contributing

-We welcome contributions from the community.
-If you would like to contribute to Realtime Healthcare Guardian, please fork the repository and submit a pull request with your changes.

 ## License